xopt-org/Xopt/README.md

-# xopt
+# Xopt
-Felxible optimization of arbitrary problems in python.
+Flexible optimization of arbitrary problems in Python.

 The goal of this package is to provide advanced algorithmic support for arbitrary simulations/control systems with minimal required coding.
 Users can easily connect arbitrary evaluation functions to advanced algorithms with minimal coding with support for multi-threaded or MPI-enabled execution.

-Currenty xopt provides the following optimization algorithms:
+Currenty Xopt provides the following optimization algorithms:
 - random sampling
 - cnsga
 - Single objective Bayesian optimization (w/ or w/o constraints, serial or parallel)